Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/USERGUIDE.md

 Home page: [README.md](/README.md)

-For detailed documentation go to: https://group1-2023-bioinfo-stp.readthedocs.io/
+To see the documentation in readthedocs go to: https://group1-2023-bioinfo-stp.readthedocs.io/

 ==============================